library-angels/code-library-backend/README.md

 | notification | Notification functionalities (e.g., email, Slack). |
 | api | REST API for user access. |

-For more detailed information about each service, refer to the README file in the service directory.
+For more detailed information about how the services work together, refer to `ARCHITECTURE.md`.
+Specific implementation details about an individual service can be found in the `README.md`, of the respective service directory.

 ## 2. Building